mgroupntua/NumericalAnalyzers/programming/Chapter3.md

-## Example 3: Beam3D Quaternion Nonlinear Test
+## Example 3: Beam3D Quaternion Nonlinear Example

 The present test demonstrates the geometrically nonlinear beahvior of 3-D corotational beam portal frame structure and can be found in **Beam3DQuaternionNonlinearTest.PlaneFrameTest()**.